rugvedi18/Selenium-Java/day11/Inheritance.md

 ## Overriding
 - Overriding means a subclass method has the same name and signature as a method in its superclass, changing its behavior.
-- Overriding is possible in inheritance (when we have atleast two classes)
+- Possible only in multiple classes/inheritance (when we have atleast two classes)
-- Overriding is applicable for methods and variables
+- Applicable for methods and variables
+- We should not change the definition of method but we can change body.
+Method names are same.

 ## Overloading
 - Overloading allows multiple methods to have the same name with different parameters.
-- Overloading is possible in encapsulation (when we have only one class)
+- Possible in single & multiple classes/inheritance
+- We should change the definition of the method.
+Method names are same.